C.diff infection treated in a home environment ♥

 ALL “TOUCHABLE (HAND CONTACT)” SURFACES SHOULD BE WIPED CLEAN and helpful if cleaning is addressed prior to a patient returning to home after being diagnosed with a C. diff. infection and treated at the hospital.

-Items needed to clean the home environment: disposable towels, disposable gloves, plastic goggles or safety glasses, EPA Registered C. diff. kill product or utilize the
+Items needed to clean the home environment: disposable towels, disposable gloves, plastic goggles or safety glasses, a EPA Registered C. diff. kill product or one may choose to utilize the

-CDC cleaning ratio 1:10 solution; 1 cup bleach to 9 cups of water to be used on non-porous surfaces with solution remaining on surfaces for a minimum of ten minutes and mixed fresh daily for effective cleaning solution OR with a EPA Registered Sporicide/Disinfectant (e.g., Clorox Germicidal Bleach).
+cleaning ratio 1:10 solution; 1 cup bleach to 9 cups of water to be used on non-porous surfaces with solution remaining on surfaces for a minimum of ten minutes and mixed fresh daily for effective cleaning solution OR with a EPA Registered Sporicide/Disinfectant.

 Question: Do Clorox® Disinfecting Wipes sold in local grocery stores contain bleach?
 NO

-Clorox® Disinfecting Wipes, purchased at local markets, are made with a bleach-free formula that’s available in Fresh Scent, Lemon Fresh, Kitchen and Lavender scents so they leave a light, clean scent every time you wipe off a surface. * The “Disinfecting” wipes are beneficial addressing other germs but will NOT kill C Diff Spores *
+Clorox® Disinfecting Wipes, purchased at local markets, are made with a bleach-free formula that’s available in Fresh Scent, Lemon Fresh, Kitchen and Lavender scents so they leave a light, clean scent every time you wipe off a surface. * The “Disinfecting” wipes are beneficial addressing other germs but this product is not EPA registered to eliminate and kill C diff Spores

 What do I need to do when I go home from the hospital?